Oh Romeo, Romeo, wherefore art thou Romeo?

 — Juliet Capulet to Romeo Montague, Romeo and Juliet

 Anime & Manga

 - Oishinbo: The male lead holds his Insufferable Genius father responsible for the death of his mother, so uses her family name instead of his father's.

 - Tegami Bachi: Largo takes his mother's maiden name of Lloyd after leaving Kagerou.

-- In Y: The Last Man, Dr. Mann took her name from Mann's Chinese Theatre to spite her father (to be fair he was a jerk and accidentally caused the gendercide in the process of sabotaging her work).
+- In Y: The Last Man, Dr. Mann took her name from Mann's Chinese Theatre to spite her father, who was a jerk and accidentally caused the gendercide in the process of sabotaging her work.

 - In the Silver Age, Lex Luthor's father disowned him and changed the family name to Thorul.
 This came to light when Lex's long-lost baby sister turned up.

 - Spider-Man villain Sandman was born William Baker, but uses the name Flint Marko so his mom won't find out he's a criminal.

 - In Diabolik, inspector Ginko brought this Up to Eleven: everyone calls him Ginko because he shed both his family and his personal name to distance himself from his father upon discovering he was a corrupt judge.
 Nobody knows neither his original name nor the origins of the new one.